apache/cloudstack-docs-admin/source/networking2.rst

 A static NAT rule maps a public IP address to the private IP address of a VM in order to allow Internet traffic into the VM.
-The public IP address always remains the same, which is why it is called “static” NAT.
+The public IP address always remains the same, which is why it is called â€œstaticâ€ NAT.
 This section tells how to enable or disable static NAT for a particular IP address.